vanakenm/tdd-workshop/PITCHME.md

 No assertions means your test is:

 "Does this code fail in a spectacular way" - not a really interesting question

 ---

+### Errors vs Failures

+Failure: the code did run, but an assertion did fail
+Error: the code failed

+---

+## Some practice

+This is Ruby, but applicable to most other languages.

+---